 No doubt, a doorman is a great extra to have.
 They can receive packages for you and provide an extra layer of security.
 But if you want more space for less then they’re an extra you’re better off without.
 Narrow your search down further by looking for non-doorman buildings.

 Simple economics tells us that the more demand there is for something, the higher the price and vice versa.
 Open-plan apartments are currently all the rage in NYC.
 These are apartments in which the kitchen, living room and dining room all seamlessly blend into one.
 But if you prefer a traditional setup with a separate room for each area, then you stand to get a better price.
 Look into what the latest design trends are in the city and then look for something else.

-Unless you’re in the Fortune 500, it’s just not possible to find an NYC apartment that covers all your wants and needs.
+Unless you’re in the Fortune 500; it’s just not possible to find an NYC apartment that covers all your wants and needs.
 You’ve got to prioritize things and make sacrifices.
-If space is one of those priorities, then be willing to go without an elevator, doorman, popular layout or all three.
+If space is one of those priorities, then be willing to go without an elevator, doorman; favorite layout or all three.

 Talk with a local real estate broker and let them know what your priorities are and what your willing to go without.
 If space is a priority than the others really won’t feel like sacrifices when it comes time for the next dinner party.